 - Capturing and retaining price premium—trade-off of premium vs. share

 Ingredient Brand Evolution and Deterioration

-This model represents a typical stress between managing product, brand, and price.
+This model represents the typical stress between managing product, brand, and price.

-- Supplier develops breakthrough product and initiates commercialization process
+- Supplier develops a breakthrough product and initiates commercialization process

 - Demonstrates value add and sets price based on benefits obtained